sgravrock/jasmine.github.io/_faq/async/mixed-style.md

 ---

 Jasmine needs to know, unambigously, when each asynchronous spec is done so that it can move on to the next one at the right time.
-If a spec is an `async` function or otherwise returns a promise and also takes a `done` callback, it in effect tells Jasmine "I'm done when I call the callback, and also I'm done when the returned promise is resolved".
+If a spec takes a `done` callback and also returns a promise, either explicitly or by using the `async` keyword, it in effect tells Jasmine "I'm done when I call the callback, and also I'm done when the returned promise is resolved".
 Those two things can't both be true, and Jasmine has no way of resolving the ambiguity.
 Future readers of the spec